Evidence-Decision-Feedback: Theory-Driven Adaptive Scaffolding for LLM Agents: Evaluation

 \subsection{RQ4: Feedback Interpretability}

-To trust agents, teachers, students, parents, and administrators must understand how they make decisions; otherwise, they risk limited adoption.
-EDF's emphasis on interpretability aligns with ECD and Stealth Assessment, which require inferences about student knowledge be grounded in observable evidence collected unobtrusively during interaction.
-Agent feedback must be traceable to the dialogue policy that generated it, the evidence identified by the agent, and ultimately to the raw student data.
-To assess the interpretability of Copa's feedback (RQ4), we decompose Copa's internal reasoning chain (the agents' ``evidence'' outputs in Figure~\ref{fig:copa}) into the three links between EDF modules:
+Agents must be transparent about how they make decisions in order for stakeholders to trust them; otherwise, they risk limited adoption.
+EDF's emphasis on interpretability aligns with ECD and Stealth Assessment, which require inferences about student knowledge to be grounded in observable evidence collected unobtrusively during interactions.
+Agent feedback must be traceable to the dialogue policy that generated it, the evidence identified by the agent, and ultimately to the raw student input data.
+To assess the interpretability of Copa's feedback (RQ4), we decompose Copa's internal reasoning chain (the agents' ``evidence'' outputs in Figure~\ref{fig:architecture}) into the three links between EDF modules:

 Link~1, referred to as \emph{Grounding}, measures the extent to which Copa's Evidence extraction reflects student input data.
 We evaluate Grounding using \emph{keyword recall}, defined as the percentage of semantically meaningful tokens from student log data that appear in the extracted evidence.
 We apply Porter stemming to account for morphological variation (e.g., accelerates $\approx$ acceleration), retaining only tokens longer than three characters with at least one alphabetic character.
 Significance is assessed via a permutation test ($n = 100$), comparing observed log-evidence pairs against randomly shuffled baselines.